wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/flood_depth.rst

 Worflow
 -----------------------------------------

-The schema below describes the high-level workflow of the FDE service.
+The schema below describes the high-level workflow of the FlDM service.

 .. figure:: ../_static/flood_depth/3_workflow.png
-    :alt: workflow of the FDE service
+    :alt: workflow of the FlDM service
     :align: center
     :figwidth: 80%
-    :name: fig:workflow_fde
+    :name: fig:workflow_fldm

-    Workflow of the FDE service
+    Workflow of the FlDM service

 The workflow requires as input the flood extent map (provided by the user or eventually produced with the flood extent mapping service), and the DEM/HAND.
 After that, the service automatically calculates water depth based on the flood extent maps and the DEM derived over the AOI.

-Below are given details of each step of the chain described in the FDE workflow.
+Below are given details of each step of the chain described in the FlDM workflow.

 Flood_extent map
 ^^^^^^^^^^^^^^^^^